mbagagli/host-picker/paper.md

 # Statement of need

-As the name suggests, the **HOST** package here presented belongs to the Higher-Order-Statistic pickers group.
+As the name suggests, the `host-picker` package here presented belongs to the Higher-Order-Statistic pickers group.
 It originally took inspiration from the one proposed by @baillard2014, although it presents several improvements in terms of usage and customization possibilities.

-The package object-oriented nature, deviates from the canonical function-oriented flows found in most picking-algorithms packages, where usually is requested to the user to work in a closed and dedicated environment (i.e., with specific formats and pre-defined, fixed workflows)
+The package object-oriented nature, deviates from the canonical function-oriented flows found in most picking-algorithms packages, where usually is requested to the user to work in a closed and dedicated environment (i.e., with specific formats and pre-defined, fixed workflows).

 The `host-picker`, instead, delivers simple API classes that are easily embeddable in existent frameworks or routines.